enthdeesfrnlruhijakozh

 In major cities like Bangkok, Chiang Mai, and Phuket, English-speaking officers are often available.
 However, it’s helpful to speak slowly and clearly, or ask a local for assistance if possible.

 Tip: For tourist-related incidents, you can also contact the Tourist Police directly at 1155.
 They speak English and several other languages.
+You might also want to review our guide to Bangkok scams and how to avoid them for common safety situations.

 2. Tourist Police (Call 1155)